dhruvjaveri/hejouli/public/challenges/neewsweek/README.md

 // we want to create an html table
 // template is made of text with embedded javascript
 // one way to concatenate strings is to put them in an array, then join the array
 // you can use + operator to do the same thing.
-But an array makes more readable. var template = _.template(
+But an array makes it more readable. var template = _.template(
     [
         '<table>',